fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 ### Deploying the database backend to production

 The application should work almost as-is in Fly.io/Render.
-We do have to generate a new production build of the frontend since changes thus far were only on our backend.
+We do not have to generate a new production build of the frontend since changes thus far were only on our backend.

 The environment variables defined in dotenv will only be used when the backend is not in <i>production mode</i>, i.e. Fly.io or Render.